 Latin America’s big urban conglomerates are spaces of contention.
 Highly modernized areas where employment and wealth abound stand in great contrast to shantytowns that lack basic infrastructure.
 The field of urbanism and landscape provides for opportunities to study different realities and assess necessities in order to enact structural change.

 The DRCLAS Regional Office is supporting Harvard faculty in pioneering practices in urbanism, landscape urbanism, and disaster recovery to contribute to environmental, economic, political, and social-behavioral impact.
-The Office works with interdisciplinary projects such as Recupera Chile, Landscape as Urbanism, and past initiatives like ELEMENTAL.
+The Office has worked with interdisciplinary projects such as Recupera Chile, Landscape as Urbanism, and ELEMENTAL.

 Click on the left menu bar to learn more about ongoing and past initiatives in Urbanism, Landscape, and City Resilience.

 Affiliated Faculty-led Projects

 DRCLAS also supports Harvard faculty research, teaching, and professional activities relating to Latin America through its faculty grants program.
 Click here to learn more about current and past affiliated faculty-led projects in the Southern Cone and Andean countries served by the DRCLAS Regional Office.